vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_admiral_access_error.md

 ## Causes ##

-The errors could occur because for any of the following resons:
+The errors could occur because of any of the following reasons:

 - Some of the parameters provided while registering with the PSC might be wrong
 - The parameters that were valid during the PSC registration process or from the OVA are no longer valid now.